Cobatsu/Gatsby-TestOut/src/courses/Physics IGCSE.md

 </ul>
 <br/>

-<span style='font-size:18px; color:#01937C'><strong>How do I sit the IGCSE Exam?</strong></span><br/><br/> Approximately 6 months before an exam date, Students should book their place at an exam centre to take the Edexcel IGCSE Business Studies (4BS1) qualification exam.The exam centre could be a private exam centre or a school or college that is also submitting its own students for the exam.Edexcel publish a list of exam centres that accept private candidates.
-This won’t cover every available centre, so if there’s nothing shown in your area, we recommend contacting local schools and colleges directly.Exam fees are not included in the course cost as they are paid directly to the exam centre.
+<span style='font-size:18px; color:#01937C'><strong>How do I sit the IGCSE Exam?</strong></span><br/><br/> Approximately 6 months before an exam date, Students should book their place at an exam centre to take the Pearson Edexcel International IGCSE Physics (specification 4PH1) exam.

+The exam centre could be a private exam centre or a school or college that is also submitting its own students for the exam.

+Edexcel publish a list of exam centres that accept private candidates.
+This won’t cover every available centre, so if there’s nothing shown in your area, we recommend contacting local schools and colleges directly.

+Exam fees are not included in the course cost as they are paid directly to the exam centre.
 They will vary depending on which centre you choose.
 <br/><br/>

 <span style='font-size:18px; color:#01937C'><strong>Career path</strong></span><br/><br/> Upon completing this course, students will now have the foundations and fundamental knowledge needed to develop their Business skills further.
 This could be through enrolling in another one of our business-related courses, such as Level 4&5 Business and Management.
 Job roles associated with Business include: Managers, Marketers, Sales team member, Sales analyst, and Product management.